Subsea Infrastructure Failure: Market Risks, Costs and Opportunities

-Subsea cables are the unseen infrastructure powering 95% of global internet traffic and connecting the fast-growing web of offshore wind, interconnectors and transmission grids.
+Subsea cables are the unseen infrastructure powering 95% of global internet traffic and connecting the fast-growing web of offshore wind, interconnectors, and transmission grids.
+At Calash, we are tracking how this critical network is hitting a breaking point.

 As networks expand, so do the risks.
-Telecom cable failures cost $1–3m.
-Power cable repairs can exceed $100m, with outages lasting months.
-And with 70 new telecom systems coming online by 2027, fault frequency is only going up.
+Telecom cable failures cost $1–3m per incident, while power cable repairs can exceed $100m, with outages lasting months.
+With 70 new telecom systems coming online by 2027, Calash market analysis suggests fault frequency will only keep rising.

-– Repair vessels are scarce and in high demand
+Vessel Scarcity: Repair vessels are in extremely high demand.

-However, for certain repairs, AUVs, USVs and ROVs are already reducing subsea IRM costs by up to 70%.
-A recent WHOI deployment in Buzzards Bay proved how AUVs slash vessel time on telecom cable inspections and repairs.
+However, there is a massive opportunity for cost-saving.
+For certain repairs, AUVs, USVs, and ROVs are already reducing subsea IRM costs by up to 70%.
+A recent WHOI deployment in Buzzards Bay proved how autonomous tech slashes vessel time on telecom cable inspections.

-The tech’s here.
+The tech is here.
 The case is made.
 It’s time to invest in the service capability we all rely on.

-Download our latest guide, ‘The Evolving Electricity Market: What Investors Need to Know About Renewables, Balancing, and Grid Flexibility,’ for in-depth insights into these market dynamics and to identify key investment areas.
+Download the latest Calash guide, ‘Subsea Infrastructure Failure: Market Risks, Costs and Opportunities,’ for in-depth insights into these market dynamics and to identify key investment areas.

 Authored by Elliot Hobson.